cesar0205/hidden_markov_models/README.md

     B = B / np.sum(B, axis=1, keepdims=True)
     pi = pi / np.sum(pi)

-Finally, when we want to get the pos tags related to a observable sequence it is necessary to run the viterby algorithm to get the most probable hidden sequence (see the code for implementation details).
+When we want to get the pos tags related to a observable sequence it is necessary to run the viterby algorithm to get the most probable hidden sequence (see the code for implementation details).

-This model yields good results in the test data.
+Finally we can print both the accuracy and f1 scores.

     Train accuracy: 1.0
     Test accuracy: 0.928571428571
     Train f1 score: 1.0
     Test f1 score: 0.841666666667

+This is a good result.
+However we must compare it with a logistic regression model and more sophisticated sequence classifiers such
+RNN to have a benchmark for reference.